miangoar/protein_language_models_for_betalactamases_analysis/README.md

-# protein language models for betalactamases analysis
+# Comparative evaluation of protein language models for betalactamase classification and prediction of their catalytic activity

 **🚨🚨🚨 WARNING - Repository under construction - WARNING🚨🚨🚨**